thelittlemitak/portfolio/README.md

 # MoreMoreMe - Portfolio website

 Hi!
-My name is Jose and this is the project folder of [my portfolio website](https://moremore.me/).
-Most of the general questions that you may have about the project or me are already answered in the about section, so here we will have a look at its architecture and the purpose of its pages.
+I'm Jose, and this is the project folder of [my portfolio website](https://moremore.me/).
+If you have any general questions about the project or me, you may find the answers in the about section of the website.
+Here, we will focus on examining the architecture of this one and the purpose of its pages.

 ## Flowchart